 Ingredients and substitutions

-• Firm Tofu – You want to use firm tofu for this recipe to achieve the right texture.
-Soft or silken tofu will be too soft and extra firm tofu or high protein tofu will be too hard.
+• Firm Tofu – Use firm tofu in this recipe to achieve the right texture.
+Soft or silken tofu will be too soft, and extra-firm or high-protein tofu will be too hard.

-• Plant-Based Milk – Plain unsweetened soy milk, oat milk, or Ripple milk are the creamiest and most neutral flavor.
-You can also swap this out for half vegan milk, and half vegan yogurt.
+• Plant-Based Milk – Plain, unsweetened soy milk, oat milk, or Ripple milk are the creamiest and most neutral-flavored options.
+You can also swap this out for half vegan milk and half vegan yogurt.

 • Nutritional Yeast – For a slightly cheesy umami flavor.